Siming Zhili: Life

 In 995, Zhili settled at Bao'en Yuan (保恩院, later renamed Yanqing Yuan) on Mt.
 Siming (四明山), a "public" (shifang zhuchi) monastery which had been reserved for the Tiantai school by imperial decree.
 Zhili would remain for the rest of his life.
-Zhili, his co-abbot Yiwen worked to restore the dilapidated temple, making it into a key center for the Song Tiantai revival.
+Zhili and his co-abbot Yiwen worked to restore the dilapidated temple, making it into a key center for the Song Tiantai revival.
 He spent much of his time lecturing and performing Tiantai repentance rites as well as writing.
 Zhili's writings are deeply concerned with establishing and defending the orthodox Tiantai philosophy (which Zhili termed "home mountain") against other interpretations influenced by the Chan and Huayan schools that had begun to make their way within Tiantai circles (which Zhili derogatorily refers to as "off the [Tiantai] mountain").
 His writings also defend Tiantai ritual practices like the Lotus Repentance ritual against interpretations of sudden enlightenment that could undermine such practices.

 In 1003, the Japanese Tendai Pure Land scholar Genshin (942–1017) sent a disciple to China with a series of questions for Zhili.
 Zhili responded and his letters have survived.
-Zhili also reportedly read Geshin's Ōjōyōshū (Essentials of Birth in the Pure Land) and was deeply moved by it.
+Zhili also reportedly read Genshin's Ōjōyōshū (Essentials of Birth in the Pure Land) and was deeply moved by it.

-In his later years (from 1013 to 1028), Zhiyi's activities turned to working out Tiantai Pure Land doctrine and working to involve laypersons in Pure Land Buddhist societies.
+In his later years (from 1013 to 1028), Zhili's activities turned to working out Tiantai Pure Land doctrine and working to involve laypersons in Pure Land Buddhist societies.
 During this later period of his life he also promoted other gatherings, such as life release ceremonies and conferral of bodhisattva precepts to laypersons.